arthurmaffre/KernelMatters/README.md

 # Stochastic GFlowNets for Kidney Exchange Programs: A Critical Extension

 ## Overview

-This repository provides a focused critique and extension of static Generative Flow Networks (GFlowNets) applied to stochastic Kidney Exchange Programs (KEPs), as analyzed in St-Arnaud et al. (2025).
-By integrating Stochastic GFlowNets (Pan et al., 2023), we address inherent limitations in deterministic flow models under Markovian transitions, demonstrating through mathematical dissection how unmodeled stochasticity biases marginals, fairness metrics, and long-term expectations.
+By integrating Stochastic GFlowNets (Pan et al., 2023), we address inherent limitations in deterministic flow models under Markovian transitions in KEP, demonstrating through mathematical dissection how unmodeled stochasticity biases marginals, fairness metrics, and long-term expectations.
 The goal is to foster rigorous probabilistic fidelity in high-stakes combinatorial optimization, where approximations must confront the full entropy of real-world dynamics.

 ## Purpose and Contributions